Gerridae: Social behavior

 Kin discrimination is rare in Gerridae, only really being seen in Halobates.
 Without hunger playing a role, several studies have shown that neither Aquarius remigis nor Limnoporus dissortis parents preferentially cannibalize on non-kin.
-Those two species are highly prevalent in American waters.
+Those two species are highly prevalent in US American waters.
 These species do not show familial tendencies, leaving their young to forage on their own.
 Females cannibalize more on young than males do and, in particular, on first-instar nymphs.
 Young must disperse as soon as their wings are fully developed to avoid cannibalism and other territorial conflicts since neither parents nor siblings can identify members genetically related to themselves.

 Gerridae are territorial insects and make this known by their vibration patterns.
 Both female and male adult Gerridae hold separate territories, though usually the male territories are larger than the female.
 During the mating season, gerrids will emit warning vibrations through the water and defend both their territory and the female in it.
 Even though gerridae are very conspicuous, making their presence known through repel signals, they often live in large groups.
 These large groups usually form during the non-mating season since there is less need to compete.
 Instead of competing to reproduce, water striders can work together to obtain nutrition and shelter outside of the mating season.
 Water striders will attempt to disperse when these groups become too dense.
 They do so by flying away or cannibalizing.